christopherkumar/prompt_engineering_test/README.md

   - `--scripts` to process script-based assessments
   - `--short_answers` to process short-answer assessments
 ### response_similarity
+*This script is not important for the required functionality of this project*
 Usage:
   Run with command-line arguments:
   - `--scripts` to process script-based assessments
   - `--short_answers` to process short-answer assessments.py
-This script is not important for the required functionality of this project
 ### collate_graphs.pysage:
-  Run with command-line arguments:
-  - python collate_graphs.py
-This script is not important for the required functionality of this project
+*This script is not important for the required functionality of this project* Run with command-line arguments:
+  - `python collate_graphs.py`